 What's the difference between the goal types?

-Each of the six main goal types works differently from the other five, sometimes in subtle ways, and each is best suited to a particular objective and requires data to be entered a certain way.
+Each of the six main goal types works differently from the other five, sometimes in subtle ways.
+Each is best suited to a particular type of objective and requires data to be entered a certain way.
 Between them, they cover a lot of the use-cases that we've seen people use Beeminder for.

 Here's a quick rundown of the main goal types:

-• Lose Weight: track your weight, which you want to decrease (enter current weight)
+- Lose Weight: track weight-like metrics, which you want to decrease, e.g. (enter current weight)

 Each goal type is described in much more detail on the linked pages!